HL7/crmi-ig/input/pages/artifact-conventions.md

 {:toc}

-{: #naming-conventions}
+{: #artifact-conventions}

-This section provides guidance on naming conventions for canonical artifacts.
+This section provides general conventions for canonical artifacts.
 The guidance here is aligned with [Terminology Expectations for IG Developers](https://confluence.hl7.org/display/TSMG/Terminology+Expectations+for+IG+Developers).

 ### Canonical Resources